MinDBreaK/MSI-LED-Control/README.md

 I'm looking for active maintainer or tester for nVidia part.
 Just join the discord channel in the CONTRIBUTING.md file

+⚠️ I do not own MSI GPU anymore.
+I cannot test anything.
+Maintainers are welcome.

 ## Which cards are supported ?

 For now, it have only been tested on the MSI RX480 Gaming X 8G.
 But if you tested it and you want to add your's on the list, just put a ticket !